cbobed/OntView/README.md

 ---

-## 🛠️ Getting Started
+## 🛠️ Getting Started 🛠️

+Although it's completely independent of the underlying OS (the only potential dependency is to have the appropriate version of JavaFX installed), for convenience, we provide two scripts for Linux-like OS environments to install the dependencies and run OntView.

 ### Install dependencies

-Script to install the necessary JAR files before launching the application.
+Script to install the necessary JAR files before launching the application (the script downloads Maven if it is not available in the environment).

 ```bash
 sh ./install_dependencies.sh